andromidasj/star-wars-api/README.md

 - **Modifiying deletions**
   Curently, there's no support for modifying the `deleted_entities` table.
 If you delete an entity and want it back, it can be added manually with a POST request.
 I could improve this by adding another endpoint which would allow you to "undelete" an entity.

-- **Date formatting & updating**
+- **Date formatting**
-  The API doesn't currently format dates in a way that's consistent with the SWAPI API, since I'm just using a Date.toString() method.
+  The API doesn't currently format dates in a way that's consistent with the SWAPI API, since I'm just using a new Date() object.
 This could easily be fixed by going in and making sure that the date types are consistent, I just didn't want to do that for now.

+- **Testing**
+  I haven't written any tests yet, but that's something I'd definitely do if I were to continue working on this project.

 ### Routes